surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/developer/hosting/runspace05-sample.md

 - Creating a [System.Management.Automation.Powershell](/dotnet/api/system.management.automation.powershell) object that uses the runspace.

-- Adding the snap-in's get-proc cmdlet to the pipeline of the [System.Management.Automation.Powershell](/dotnet/api/system.management.automation.powershell) object.
+- Adding the snap-in's Get-Proc cmdlet to the pipeline of the [System.Management.Automation.Powershell](/dotnet/api/system.management.automation.powershell) object.

 - Running the command synchronously.